 The next morning I was given a tour of the cellars and it’s easy to imagine two lovers meeting there.
 It’s easy to imagine many things happening there in fact, even though now it is piled high with cases of bottles and kegs of ale.
 There is an ambiance which you simply don’t find in most places, the smell of history, mold and dirt combining into a fragrance hard to replicate in a newer structure.

-And then I took leave of my hosts, hoisted my bags over my shoulder and set out on a rainy morning, trudging up High Street to my B&B, built on the footprints of Dion Fortune, to Glastonbury Tor and a new life.
+And then I took leave of my hosts, hoisted my bags over my shoulder and set out on a rainy morning, trudging up High Street to my B&B, built on the footprints of Dion Fortune, to Glastonbury Tor.